An official website of the United States government

 Mail-order drugs.
 These are drugs that can be ordered through the mail.
 As a cost containment measure, some plans use mail-order pharmacies that typically provide a 3-month supply of maintenance drugs.

 Formulary drugs.
-These are drugs approved by the health care provider.
-Drugs not approved by the health care provider are nonformulary drugs, for which enrollees receive less generous benefits, such as a higher copayment per prescription.
+These are both generic and brand-name drugs approved by the healthcare provider.
+Drugs not approved by the healthcare provider are nonformulary drugs, for which enrollees receive less generous benefits, such as a higher copayment per prescription.

-Dental care plans provide services or payments for restorative care and related dental services.
+Dental care plans provide services or payments for restorative care and related treatment to the teeth and gums.

 Preventive services.
-Preventive services are routine exams, cleanings, and x-rays.
+Services include routine exams, cleanings, xrays, and other preventive care.

 Major services.
-Major services are dental surgery, endodontics (root canal therapy), periodontics (treatment for gum disease), crowns, and prosthetics (replacement of missing teeth with bridgework or dentures).
+Services include procedures such as crowns and prosthetics (replacement of missing teeth with bridgework or dentures).

 Orthodontia services.
 These are services for the correction of malpositioned teeth.

-Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of deceased employees.
-Companies may provide a basic amount of life insurance benefits, which may vary with an employee’s age, income, or occupation.
+Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of a deceased employee.
+Companies may provide a basic amount of life insurance benefits, which may vary with an employee's age, income, and occupation.
 Companies also may allow employees to pay for additional amounts of coverage.

 Fixed-multiple-of-earnings benefit plans.
 These plans link the benefit amount to employee earnings, usually rounded to a stated dollar amount.
 This link enables the level of protection to increase automatically as income rises.